icshwi/e3training/workbook/chapter11.md

 acalcout record which calculates the resultant waveform.
 Then the resultant waveform is directed to record LINCONV.

-More information about acalcout could be found [here](https://epics.anl.gov/bcda/synApps/calc/calc.html)
+More information about acalcout could be found [here](https://epics.anl.gov/bcda/synApps/calc/calc.html).

+Besides the db file itself is expected that you change the linconv.Makefile to include the linconv.db.

 ### Change e3-linconv to uses acalcout